amancevice/rumrunner/README.md

 * Shell tasks are automatically provided for every stage
 * Stage, artifact, and shell, steps can be customized

+**Origins**

+This project was born from using Makefiles to drive multi-stage builds.
+For the most part this worked really well, but it became a bit of an ordeal to write for more complex projects.
+This tool is an attempt to recreate that general technique with minimal annotation and limited assumptions.

 ## Installation

 ```bash